dwyl/learn-tachyons/README.md

 checkout our Clone of Bootstrap in Tachyons:
 ***Tachyons Bootstrap***: https://tachyons-bootstrap.dwyl.com

-If you want to learn hands-on follow this
+If you want to learn hands-on follow this tutorial start by cloning and running it on your `localhost`.

 #### 1. Clone this Repository